 Here gene expression analysis of inflamed ileal mucosa revealed an increased expression of genes involved in adaptive immune response compared to non-inflamed tissue.
-In particular, we found a significant increase of IL17A and IL17F, IL 23R and CCR6 gene expression suggesting an activation of a Th17 adaptive response[25,26] similar to that found in gut mucosa of patients with colonic localization.
-According with this hypothesis, three additional genes involved in Th17 differentiation as JAK2, STAT3 and TNFSF15[27,28] were found to be overexpressed in inflamed ileal mucosa of CD patients compared to non- inflamed sites.
-Furthermore, as we expected, the expression of the antimicrobial peptides as defensin (DEFB4)[29] and Hepcidin 6 (HAMP)[30] were significantly increased in inflamed mucosa of CD patients compared with non-inflamed sites, suggesting the overwhelming stimulation of epithelial cells by commensal GM.
-Indeed, while the human β-defensin (HBD) 1 is constitutively expressed, other genes, like HBD2 (gene name DEFB4), show pathogen and/or inflammation dependent upregulation[31] while also being inducible by probiotic bacteria[32].
-Conversely, HAMP transcription mediates the effects of host defence and inflammation.
-Shanmugam et al. provided persuasive evidence in support of an important role for the GM composition in influencing hepcidin expression during intestinal inflammation in mouse models of colitis[33].
+In particular, we found a significant increase of IL-17A, IL-17F, IL-23R and CCR6 gene expression suggesting an activation of a Th17 adaptive response[25,26] similar to that found in gut mucosa of patients with colonic localization.
+According with this hypothesis, three additional genes involved in Th17 differentiation, JAK2, STAT3 and TNFSF15[27,28], were found to be overexpressed in inflamed ileal mucosa of CD patients compared to non- inflamed sites.
+As we expected, the expression of the antimicrobial genes DEFB4[29] and HAMP[30] were significantly increased in inflamed mucosa of CD patients compared with non-inflamed sites suggesting the overwhelming stimulation of epithelial cells by commensal GM.
+While the HBD1 gene is constitutively expressed, other genes like DEFB4 are pathogen and/or inflammation dependent for upregulation[31] while also being inducible by probiotic bacteria[32].
+Conversely, HAMP transcription mediates the effects of host defense and inflammation.
+Shanmugam et al[33] provided persuasive evidence in support of an important role for the GM composition in influencing hepcidin expression during intestinal inflammation in mouse models of colitis.

-As the position of the pathogenic tissue may condition not only the clinical course of the disease but also the probability to require surgery, we also compared with the same methodology (Quantigene 2.0) the expression of selected genes (IFN-, CCR6, IL17A, NOD2) involved in immune responses in inflamed mucosa with predominant ileal location with the one previously studied[10] in inflamed mucosa with colonic location. mRNA expression for IFN-  and for the chemokine CCR6 appeared significantly higher in ileal site compared to colonic site (ileal CD = 2.7 ± 1.5; colonic CD = 0.2 ± 0.06; P = 0.01).
-The mRNA for IL-17 and NOD2 appeared to be expressed at higher levels in ileal site compared to colonic site, even if the difference is not statistically significant (P ≥ 0.05).
-The significant differences in the expression levels of IFN- gene (higher expression in specimens from patients with ileal localization compared to patients with colonic localization) may suggest an increased damage of the ileal mucosa due to the simultaneous presence of Th1 and Th17 effector cells and/or the shift of Th17 cells to Th1 effectors functionally more aggressive than Th17 unshifted cells[34,35].
+As the position of the pathogenic tissue may condition not only the clinical course of the disease but also the probability to require surgery, we also compared the expression of selected genes (IFN-, CCR6, IL-17A and NOD2) involved in immune responses in inflamed mucosa with predominant ileal location with the one previously studied[10] in inflamed mucosa with colonic location. mRNA expression for IFN- and for the chemokine CCR6 appeared significantly higher in ileal site compared to colonic site (ileal CD = 2.7 ± 1.5; colonic CD = 0.2 ± 0.06; P = 0.01).
+The mRNA for IL-17 and NOD2 appeared to be expressed at higher levels in ileal site compared to colonic site even if the difference was not statistically significant (P ≥ 0.05).
+The significant differences in the expression levels of the IFN- gene (higher expression in specimens from patients with ileal localization compared to patients with colonic localization) may suggest an increased damage of the ileal mucosa due to the simultaneous presence of Th1 and Th17 effector cells and/or the shift of Th17 cells to Th1 effectors functionally more aggressive than Th17 unshifted cells[34,35].

-Furthermore, according to a worse clinical course of patient with ileal localization of CD compared with patient with colonic localization[36], the increased expression of IL17 and NOD2 in mucosal fragments from patients with ileal CD compared to patients with colonic CD is in agreement with the NOD2 –dependent regulation of immunity in mouse intestinal tract[37].
+Furthermore, according to a worse clinical course of patient with ileal localization of CD compared with patient with colonic localization[36], the increased expression of IL-17 and NOD2 in mucosal fragments from patients with ileal CD compared to patients with colonic CD is in agreement with the NOD2 –dependent regulation of immunity in mouse intestinal tract[37].
 We suppose that the above differences between the two gut tracts (ileal and colonic) may be due to the Paneth cells at the bottom of the crypts of Lieberkühn in the small intestine, which produce antimicrobial peptides and hinder commensal GM and pathogenic bacteria to penetrate gut mucosa.
 Initially described as innate immune cells producing antimicrobial products, Paneth cells have recently been suggested to constitute a cardinal component of the intestinal stem cell niche.
 In fact, Paneth cells contribute to controlling the luminal flora as well as repairing the intestinal barrier following an insult.
 Genomic alterations that impede the Paneth cell compartment functionality can potentially increase the propensity to develop CD[38].